-The SMC General Counseling and Transfer Services Center would like to take this opportunity to congratulate you for applying to the California State University for Fall 2022, and to try to answer some of the most pressing questions you may have about the application process at this time.
+The SMC General Counseling and Transfer Services Center would like to take this opportunity to congratulate you for applying to the California State University, and to try to answer some of the most pressing questions you may have about the application process at this time.
 We would strongly suggest if you have additional questions that you meet with an SMC counselor.
 If SMC counselors are unable to answer your questions, they can refer you to the appropriate person at the California State University campus to get the answers you need.

 After applying to the CSU, transfer applicants are required to update their academic information by January 31 to ensure we have your most recent grades and courses.

 The Transfer Center is offering "Virtual Counselor Assistance Times" during the month of January for students who to have a counselor assist with the update of the CSU Applications.
 A counselor will be available to assist students with any questions about the update process.

 CSU Application Next Steps Checklist